 Wedding photography has become an extremely popular and lucrative specialty.
-First and foremost, a wedding is a grand, unrepeatable, emotionally charged event at which expectations run high, and second best won't do.
+First and foremost, a wedding is a grand, unrepeatable, emotionally charged event at which expectations run high, and second best won’t do.
 Being a wedding photographer requires dedication and talent, but having the right equipment is crucial if you expect to achieve sharp, well-composed, well-lit images that depict people at their best.
-Here’s a basic rundown of what you’ll need to take your wedding photography to the next level, or to fill in the gaps in your present outfit.
+Here’s a basic rundown of what you’ll need to take your wedding photography to new dimensions, or to fill in the gaps in your present outfit.

 Wide-aperture lenses allow you to shoot in low light at lower ISOs and higher shutter speeds for better image quality, but they also deliver shallower depth of field for creating vibrant pictorial effects at their widest apertures.
 Fast zooms and prime lenses are the mainstays of veteran wedding photographers and emerging pros.

 If any lens can be called “The Wedding Lens,” it’s the 24-70mm f/2.8.
-This lens is effective for capturing the entire wedding party as its members witness the event, the bride and groom at the altar, close-ups, detail shots and formal full-length portraits.
+This lens is effective for capturing the entire wedding party as its members witness the event, the bride and groom at the altar, close-ups, detail shots, and formal full-length portraits.
 Its wide aperture provides brighter viewing in darker environments and allows you to create artistic effects with beautiful bokeh.

 The 70-200mm f/2.8 zoom is the most popular all-around telephoto among knowledgeable wedding photographers, and it dovetails perfectly with the 24-70mm f/2.8, providing seamless wide-aperture coverage from wide to telephoto.
 Its long reach is perfect for capturing intimate details and interactions at a distance and is also ideal for headshots of individuals, couples and groups, in both indoor and outdoor settings.

-Its very shallow depth of field at the widest apertures and longer focal lengths lets you capture classic portraits with a traditional “large format” look that’s very much in demand.
+The lens’s very shallow depth of field at the widest apertures and longer focal lengths lets you capture classic portraits with a traditional “large format” look that’s very much in demand.

 Fast prime (single focal length) lenses are excellent for candid pictures in low light, HD video coverage and for casual or formal portraits without flash.
 They’re easy to handle and take up little room in your camera bag.
 Popular focal lengths will be the 35, 50, and the 85—the preferred portrait lens of most photographers.

-Pros gravitate to wide zooms with fast apertures that give them an edge in available-light shooting at lower ISOs, but the excellent high ISO performance of today’s DSLRs makes f/3.5-5.6 lenses a viable option.
+Professionals gravitate to wide zooms with fast apertures that give them an edge in available-light shooting at lower ISOs, but the excellent high ISO performance of today’s DSLRs makes f/3.5-5.6 lenses a viable option.

-Macro lenses are great for capturing telling details in rings, dresses, couture and floral arrangements.
+Macro lenses are great for capturing telling details in rings, dresses, couture, and floral arrangements.
 Telephoto macro lenses in the range can also do double duty as portrait lenses.

 Fisheye lenses are an increasingly popular choice among wedding pros because they let you capture unique images that set your work apart.
 You may not use them for more than a few shots, but a surprising percentage of them wind up in the wedding albums or portfolios.
 Full-frame fisheyes produce a full-frame image covering 180 degrees, diagonally, with increasing barrel distortion toward the edges of the frame, and classic fisheyes deliver a circular 180-degree image in the center of the frame for a more dramatic effect.